 How to Change the Gripper Control Parameters?

 As noted above, we can establish a position request from 0 to 255 to make the Gripper fingers move towards this reference.
 There are also two parameters that can be adjusted similarly (with values from 0 to 255): speed and force.
 The Gripper motor is primarily controlled using a speed reference.
 Therefore, adjusting the speed parameter has a lot of influence on the Gripper's behavior.
 The value 0 corresponds to the minimum speed (not zero speed!) whereas the value 255 corresponds to the maximum speed of the fingers.
 The force parameter modifies the maximum current that is sent to the motor prior to reaching the stop position.
 It is worth noting that the Gripper has an auto-locking mechanism which prevents the fingers from moving when external forces are applied on them.
 Therefore, the maximum current sent to the motor during the grip determines the gripping force.
-The value 255 sets the motor current limit to its maximum value whereas the value 0 sets the Gripper to the lowest value to which the Gripper can properly move.
+The value 255 sets the motor current limit to its maximum (evaluated to +/- 200N) value whereas the value 0 sets the Gripper to the lowest value to which the Gripper can properly move.

 How to Test the Commands?

 When the Gripper is received by the end-user, it is often useful to test its movement potential before placing it on the robot.
 This allows the programmer to experiment with the effect of the control parameters, to establish the best way to grip the part(s) for the targeted application or just to become comfortable with the Gripper before programming it for real.
 This is possible with our user interface which is distributed with the Gripper.
-The user interface is compatible with Windows XP and Windows 7.
+The user interface is compatible with Windows XP and Windows 7 and most recent.
 The user interface allows you to modify all the control parameters and to read all the status registers.

 Well, this explains in a nutshell how to control the 2-Finger Adaptive Robot Gripper.
 If you need more information, you can take a look at the control section of the user manual or, of course, you can contact us and let us know how we can help you!